ETS-Android3/rate-app/README.md

 # rate-app
-RateApp is a small library that allows you to rate the app on Play Store.
+FakeRateApp is a small library that allows you to rate the app on Play Store.

 [![Release](https://jitpack.io/v/ibrahimlee/rate-app.svg)](https://jitpack.io/#ibrahimlee/rate-app)